Thirty-One Days of Italians

 Charles Angelo Siringo (1855-1928)

-mid-teens, Siringo was working as a cowboy at various ranches in Texas and then became a cattle driver, steering herds of
+his mid-teens, Siringo was working as a cowboy at various ranches in Texas and then became a cattle driver, steering herds

 In 1884, Siringo married, moved to Kansas, and opened a general merchandise store.
 That same year, he wrote A Texas